jsm8989/vesicles_iii/lab_notes.md

 A general space for writing about things in the lab.
 Will likely be messy.
-Some (not super standard) abbreviations: MF = microfluidic, BF = bright field
+Some (not super standard) abbreviations: MF = microfluidic, BF = bright field.
+Notes from Michaelmas were much less frequent.

-### 1/11/21
+### 27/10/21
-- Had short meeting with Pietro
+- Had initial meeting with Pietro and Guil
 - Pipetted 5uL of Texas Red of unknown concentration (due to evaporation) into remaining DOPC/Chloroform solution
 - Precision not needed here yet
 - It turns out there was no remaining solution…